Work in progress. Stay tuned for an in-depth look.

 In 2018 I completed a Master's thesis in Interaction Design, while working with Minecraft as a designer.
 The end result was a card deck, describing 25 techniques for improving prototyping and the surrounding design process.

 The card deck was developed through running workshops with design teams at technology companies and startups in Stockholm, together with extensive prototyping work for Minecraft, designing interactions for the game in Framer and Origami Studio.

 Such redesigns were instigated as the startup's audience shifted within the music management industry.
 What once was a fan-serving products for indie musicians grew to serving record labels and managers, as the apps grew more popular for established artists.

-One of our main challenges was to enable our users (artists, managers and internal teams) to have control over what was distributed across the BandPage network.
+One of our main challenges was to enable our users (artists, managers and our internal teams) to have control over what was distributed across the BandPage network.

 Fast, highly usable and communicative interfaces were crucial to enhance quality of artist profile data, before it got distributed into our complex partner network, and used in very different contexts.

 I also contributed with design and implementation of a visual redesign of the BandPage editor, to improve the usability and visual presentation of our editing features.
 This was our main UI used by either artists themselves, managers or partners/labels.